slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 Staging Blueprints
 ==================

+A Blueprint is the framework for every application that you model by using Nutanix Calm.
+Blueprints are templates that describe all the steps that are required to provision, configure, and execute tasks on the services and applications that are created.
+A Blueprint also defines the lifecycle of an application and its underlying infrastructure, starting from the creation of the application to the actions that are carried out on a application (updating software, scaling out, etc.) until the termination of the application.

+You can use Blueprints to model applications of various complexities; from simply provisioning a single virtual machine to provisioning and managing a multi-node, multi-tier application.

-While developers will have the ability to create and publish, Carol wants to provide a common blueprint used by the team.
+While developer users will have the ability to create and publish their own Blueprints, Carol wants to provide a common Fiesta Blueprint used by the team.

 #.
 Download the **Fiesta-Multi** blueprint by clicking :download:`here <Fiesta-Multi.json>`.